dennisja/webpack-typescript-boilerplate/README.md

 - [HtmlWebpackPlugin](https://webpack.js.org/plugins/html-webpack-plugin/) - Generate the html file from the template

-- [CopyWebpackPlugin](https://webpack.js.org/plugins/copy-webpack-plugin/) - Copy files to build folder
+- [CopyWebpackPlugin](https://webpack.js.org/plugins/copy-webpack-plugin/) - Copy individual files or entire directories, which already exist, to the build directory.

 - [ForkTsCheckerWebpackPlugin](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin) - Speeds up TypeScript type checking and ESLint linting (by moving each to a separate process)